 There are two primary reasons for mileage logs: reimbursement and IRS-compliant records of the miles reimbursed.
+To meet IRS compliance, mileage logs must record four essential pieces of information.
 If the mileage tracker isn’t capturing start and end locations, dates and distances, it is not serving its purpose.
-This is also essential.

 We’re through the basics.
 Now for the nice to haves.
 And it’s nice to have a feature that allows you to tell your phone when your business hours begin.
 Say the app starts recording your road trip to Disney with the family?
 You should be able to mark the trip afterward as a vacation.

 As you might have guessed, we have a mileage tracker app.
 And yes, it passes all of these tests.
 Sure, you could have one that covers the basics.
 But, when it comes to mileage reimbursement, you want quality.
-Curious to know why?
-Or just to know more?
-You can read more about Motus Mobile, or ask for a demo and we can show it to you.
+The Motus Platform powers our solutions, providing accurate mileage reimbursement calculations, fleet personal-use charges and delivery mileage and device usage rates.